Bangla-RAG/PoRAG/README.md

 ## Limitations

 - **PDF Parsing:** Currently, only text (.txt) files are supported due to the lack of reliable Bengali PDF parsing tools.
-- **Model Performance:** The performance depends heavily on the quality of your chosen LLM, embedding model and your Bengali text corpus.
+- **Quality of answers:** The qualities of answer depends heavily on the quality of your chosen LLM, embedding model and your Bengali text corpus.
+- **Scarcity of Pre-trained models:** As of now, we do not have a high fidelity Bengali LLM Pre-trained models available for QA tasks, which makes it difficult to achieve impressive RAG performance.
+Overall performance may very depending on the model we use.

 ## Future Steps